paritabrahmbhatt/paritabrahmbhatt/README.md

 ## Hello there, I am Parita! 👋

 I am a data scientist and software developer with excellent leadership skills.
 I am pursuing my Master's in Computer Science at Clemson University, and I am working as a Graduate Student Assistant at International Services at Clemson University.
-I am open to new and exciting Internship and full time Opportunities from January 2023, and May 2023 respectively.
+I am open to new and exciting Opportunities from May 2023.

 - 🔭 I’m currently developing a 2-D game of Pong.
 - 🌱 I’m currently learning Database Management and visualization